-The Board of Directors is responsible for overseeing the management of the business and affairs of the Corporation.
-The Board of Directors is responsible for establishing the Corporation's policy direction and fundamental objectives.
-The Board of Directors delegates to management the responsibility and authority to direct the Corporation's day-to-day operations, subject to compliance with Board-approved budgets and strategic plans.
-Certain matters, including the acquisition or development of new lines of business, divestments and long-term financing, among other things, must be approved in advance by the Board of Directors.
+The Board is responsible for overseeing the management of the business and affairs of the Corporation.
+The Board is responsible for establishing the Corporation's policy direction and fundamental objectives.
+The Board delegates to management the responsibility and authority to direct the Corporation's day-to-day operations, subject to compliance with Board-approved budgets and strategic plans.
+Certain matters, including the acquisition or development of new lines of business, divestments and long-term financing, among other things, must be approved in advance by the Board.

-The Board of Directors discharges its responsibilities through preparation for and attendance at regularly scheduled meetings, and through its committees.
-The Board of Directors reviews and provides advice with respect to key strategic initiatives and projects, and reviews and assesses processes relating to long range planning and budgeting.
+The Board discharges its responsibilities through preparation for and attendance at regularly scheduled meetings, and through its committees.
+The Board reviews and provides advice with respect to key strategic initiatives and projects, and reviews and assesses processes relating to long range planning and budgeting.
 The Governance Committee assists the Board in matters pertaining to corporate values, beliefs and standards of ethical conduct, as well as other corporate governance issues and the Audit Committee assists the Board in matters pertaining to management information and internal control systems.
-The Board of Directors also monitors financial reports, the conduct and results of the annual independent audit, finance and accounting policies and other financial matters.
-In addition, the Audit Committee reviews and recommends to the Board for approval the Corporation's interim financial statements, and also reviews and recommends the year-end audited financial statements for approval by the Board of Directors also has a Compensation Committee, which is responsible for attracting, retaining and fairly compensating employees of the Corporation.
+The Board also monitors financial reports, the conduct and results of the annual independent audit, finance and accounting policies and other financial matters.
+In addition, the Audit Committee reviews and recommends to the Board for approval the Corporation's interim financial statements, and also reviews and recommends the year-end audited financial statements for approval by the Board.
+The Board also has a Compensation Committee, which is responsible for attracting, retaining and fairly compensating employees of the Corporation.
 The Compensation Committee is also responsible for succession planning.
 Subject to limited exceptions, these committees generally do not have decision-making authority.
-Rather, they convey their findings and make recommendations on matters falling within their respective mandates to the full Board of Directors.
+Rather, they convey their findings and make recommendations on matters falling within their respective mandates to the full Board.

-The Board of Directors supports the principle that its membership should represent a diversity of backgrounds, experience and skills.
+The Board supports the principle that its membership should represent a diversity of backgrounds, experience and skills.
 The Board, through the Governance Committee, reviews on an annual basis the appropriate characteristics of Board members in the context of the current composition of the Board and the objectives and needs of the Corporation.